theforeman/smart_proxy_monitoring/README.md

 # icinga2 pki sign-csr --csr /etc/icinga2/pki/foreman.csr --cert /etc/icinga2/pki/foreman.crt
 ```

-In addition to the authentication a Host template is required.
-By default it uses "foreman-host" if none
+In addition to the authentication, a Host template is required.
+By default, it uses "foreman-host" if none
-is provided from the Foreman WebUI.
+is provided at the Foreman WebUI.
 This template should define defaults for the host check and intervals.

 ```
 # vi /etc/icinga2/conf.d/templates.conf